 Formulate strategy and actions for business value improvement and business exit alternatives;

 Quantify potential future business value within a particular time frame;

 Implement business exit/ value improvement strategy and actions;

 Monitoring and measuring improvement regularly, and determining corrective actions to achieve the desired outcomes;

 Execute business exit actions, whether it is a family succession, sale, management buyout or some other alternatives including merger and acquisition.

 The ability to demonstrate a profitable business, future profit and cash flow projections are critical elements in the determination of your business value.
 Thus, your business’s past three years’ financials, tax returns, Business Sustainability/Growth Strategy, as well as a three-year forecast will be most helpful to you as the seller and also will be crucial information to potential buyers.

 Other pertinent information such as customers, competitors, operation, marketing/sales, human resources and suppliers will also be relevant to the purchaser, which should be incorporated in the “Business Sustainability/Growth Strategy” document as part of the strengths, weaknesses opportunities and threats analysis.

 Achieving the desired outcomes

 In achieving the desired outcomes, being “Business Exit/Sale Ready” is critical.
-While also ensuring business value maximisation has been carried out, and the relevant information is ready for buyer’s Due Diligence (detail investigation of every area of business), which is conducted by the purchaser’s Business Advisor or Accountant.
+While also ensuring business value maximisation has been carried out, and the relevant information is ready for the buyer’s Due Diligence (detailed investigation of every area of business), which is conducted by the purchaser’s Business Advisor or Accountant.